 It is the duty of the Contra Costa Health Services Hazardous Materials Programs (CCHSHMP) to safeguard the Contra Costa County ecosystem from the release of hazardous materials and other pollutants.
 As inspectors, engineers, and responders, CCHSHMP ensures that regulated businesses are in compliance with state hazardous materials laws and regulations and local storm water ordinances.

-Because of its diverse regulatory and incident response obligations, CCHSHMP utilizes a broad and adaptable compliance strategy which can be applied to the regulatory programs under its purview; and investigations of hazardous materials-related incidents or environmental crimes.
-When issues of non-compliance are observed, CCHSHMP will initially provide education and regulatory assistance so that mandated compliance may be achieved.
+When issues of non-compliance are observed during inspections, CCHSHMP will initially provide education and regulatory assistance so that compliance may be achieved.
 However, when these efforts are not sufficient, CCHSHMP may find it necessary to take an enforcement action, whether by the CUPA's Administrative Enforcement Order (AEO) process or through civil or criminal prosecution by the District Attorney's Office.